sabian4695/workingdb/README.md

 3. Review changes
 4. Accept or Reject changes
 5. Open a Pull request
-	- Recompose accepted changed into .accdb file and publish if necessary
+	- Recompose accepted changed into .accdb file and clean DB if necessary
 	- Revert other changes
 6. Send feedback to contributor
 7. Merge pull request with accepted changes in Main branch